Andrew McCutchen Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to surrender 27 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Nationals pitchers combine to rank 12th in baseball in home runs given up (27 total, 1.1 per game).

-- The Nationals are sending Kuhl (0-1) out for his fifth start of the season.
-He is 0-1 with a 7.36 ERA and 14 strikeouts in 18 1/3 innings pitched.
+- Corbin (1-3) gets the starting nod for the Nationals in his sixth start of the season.
+He has a 5.88 ERA in 26 2/3 innings pitched, with 19 strikeouts.

-- His most recent time out came on Saturday against the Minnesota Twins, when the righty tossed 3 2/3 innings, surrendering one earned run while allowing three hits.
+- In his last outing on Sunday against the Minnesota Twins, the left-hander tossed six innings, allowing three earned runs while surrendering seven hits.

-- The 30-year-old has put up a 7.36 ERA and 6.9 strikeouts per nine innings across four games this season, while allowing a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.